-Our front porch had potential.
+In this post: Our old front porch had potential.
 We made a little progress but then stalled for months.
-But the final after of the porch makeover – and the ensuing summer porch makeover ideas – were well worth the wait!
+But the final after of the porch makeover – and the ensuing summer porch makeover ideas – really made a difference!

-One of the features I fell in love with when we first looked at our house was the long front porch.
-It was badly in need of aesthetic work, as you can see from the realtor photo below.
-But the bones were good.
-The potential for great curb appeal was there.
+One of the features I fell in love with when we first looked at our last house was the long front porch.
+It was badly in need of aesthetic work.
+But the potential for great curb appeal was there.

 Before the Porch Makeover

 In the realtor photo above, before we bought our last house, you can see that the porch was a wee bit confused.